RF0606/ECE_9069b/presentation_note.md

 ## 2.5 What is the real-world impact and signigicance?

 Nikto can scan over 3300 potentially dangerous files ; over 625 server versions; over 230 specific server issues.
 Nikto provides efficient and convenient inspection at no cost.
-It is an excellent tool for web-based protection
+It is an excellent tool for web-based protection[^info]